Sonoma State University: Hutchins School of Liberal Studies

 The Hutchins School of Liberal Studies is an interdisciplinary learning community within the larger institution of Sonoma State University.
 HIPPS was under the direction of professor Francisco Vázquez for many years.
 Mario Savio's final teaching post was in Hutchins.
 Stephanie Dyer was appointed director.

-Wine business program
+Wine Business Institute

-Sonoma State's location in the California Wine Country allows the school to offer courses in viticulture including the Wine Business program.
+Sonoma State's location in the California Wine Country allows the school to offer wine industry focused degrees and professional certifications as part of its Wine Business Institute, founded in 1996.
 Courses are offered in wine marketing, wine finance and accounting, human resources management, wine business strategies, wine production, operations, and distribution.

-Admissions

-In Fall 2024, Sonoma State University's total enrollment was 5,784 students.
-This included 5,191 undergraduate students and 593 postgraduate students.
-97.8% of students enrolled at the university were California residents.